Meet Our Senior Staff

 Matt Donovan is the Chief Operating Officer for the Massachusetts School Building Authority.
 Prior to joining the MSBA in June, 2005, Matt worked as the Government Affairs Liaison at the Massachusetts Department of Early Education and Care, where his work focused on the creation, implementation, and management of a comprehensive legislative agenda for the agency.
-Matt also worked for City of Boston in Mayor Menino’s Office of Constituent Services.
+Matt also worked for the City of Boston in (former) Mayor Menino’s Office of Constituent Services.
 Matt is a graduate of Boston College.

 Deputy executive director

 Barbara Hansberry joined the School Building Authority as the Deputy Executive Director on March 4, 2013.
 Prior to joining the Authority, Barbara served for over eighteen years as the General Counsel for the Massachusetts Office of the Inspector General where she was responsible for the legal aspects of investigating and reporting fraud, waste and abuse in government spending, overseeing the IG’s interpretations of the Uniform Procurement Act and the growth, continuity and content of the acclaimed Massachusetts Certified Public Procurement Official (MCPPO) training program.
 She resides in Watertown with her husband, David, and their two children, Douglas and Myra Elizabeth.